A one-day course designed to assist you in implementing and improving your company’s risk management framework and processes.

 - 8 credits towards the Site Safe Certificate in Construction Site Safety

-- Unit Standard 17602 - Apply hazard identification and risk assessment
+- Unit Standard 30265 - Apply health and safety risk assessment to a job role - level 3, 8 NZQA credits

 Next Learning Steps